garthheff/CTF-Writeups/TryHackMe/Lookup.md

 So if we can make id return think, it should return thinks .passwords,

-Nice, we add to Path so we can create a id within tmp?
+Confirmed we can add to Path,
 ```
 echo $PATH
 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin